laravel-notification-channels/telegram/README.md

             // Markdown supported.
             ->content("Hello there!\nYour invoice has been *PAID*")

+            // If you need to send a simple text, without Markdown support ->text("It's just text")

+            // (Optional) Or you can call this method to set "parse_mode = HTML" and use any method.
+            ->htmlParseMode()

             // (Optional) Blade template for the content.
             // ->view('notification', ['url' => $url])